 Which signals does agentic SEO require that AEO does not?

 Agentic SEO requires business data signals that AEO does not need: Service schema declaring exactly what you offer, Offer schema with at least a price range, AggregateRating schema that makes your review scores machine-readable, and a clear action path for agents to initiate contact or booking.
-AI agents need these signals to evaluate your business against a user’s specific requirements.
+In 2026, protocol readiness, meaning alignment with UCP, ACP, and MCP, also determines whether agents can complete a transaction with your business.
 An AI engine citing your content does not need pricing data.
 An AI agent selecting your business on a user’s behalf absolutely does.

 Can I do agentic SEO without doing AEO first?